chunweiz/CCUX/doc/control.md

 ##

-This is the bare minimum on how your `library.js` should looks like:
+This will be the template for your `library.js`:

 ```
 /*global sap, ute*/